Objective

 The Fraud Problem

-In overall, Olive Oil (OO) and particularly Extra Virgin Olive Oil (EVOO), is considered at high risk of non-compliances and frauds (admixtures/substitutions) for illegitimate profit, due to its high economic value.
+Overall, Olive Oil (OO) and particularly Extra Virgin Olive Oil (EVOO), is considered at high risk of non-compliances and frauds (admixtures/substitutions) for illegitimate profit, due to its high economic value.
 OO industry has been facing this pain point since the 60s’, with the most recent incident occurring in 2019 where Europol seized 150 tons of sunflower labelled as OO.
 Similar fraudulent actions involve the varietal composition and origin of high-end EVOO, like a recent one where olive oil from Apulia and Greece was sold as EVOO Protected Geographical Indication (PGI) Toscano.
 A fraudulent action involving forty- seven millers, bottlers, and traders.
 Between 2016 and 2019, the Joint Research Center (JRC) of the European Commission recorded 32 cases of fraud in the global olive oil industry, amongst those ~50% (32 cases) involved substitution of olive oil with other oils (lower quality vegetable oils), 11 cases of mislabelling, 4 false geographical indicator, 5 counterfeit products, and 6 dilution with other oils or inferior grades, and 1 case involved theft.

 Current Situation